menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 ```
 **5. Import Landsat image collection based on target year**

 The Landsat satellite images are followed by the year.
 For instance, Lansat 5 is 1984-2012, Landsat 7 is 1999-present, and Landsat 8 is 2013-present.
 Further details about each Landsat satellite image is described [Here](https://developers.google.com/earth-engine/datasets/catalog/landsat).
-Therefore, the earlier years can also be found in the image collection of old satellite, too.
+Therefore, the earlier years can also be found in the image collection of older satellite, too.

 ```yaml
 ---